 We follow a spiral curriculum plan where the key musical elements of rhythm, melody, harmony, texture, timbre and structure are met at increasingly higher levels over the two years.
 These are incorporated through topics such as keyboard and percussion performance pieces, African Drumming, Minimalism, Experimental Music and Jazz Improvisation.

 This practical element is balanced and backed up alongside work on Sibelius software and traditional theory lessons to help students gain a real understanding of the concepts covered.

 For Fourth Form (Year 9), Music in an optional subject and is very much a pre – GCSE course where both individual composition and performance come to the fore.
 Work on structured listening questions also provide a firm grounding for those wishing to go onto the GCSE course in the Lower and Upper Fifth (Years 10 and 11).

-The AQA specification is followed, comprising of a listening exam (20%), two composition units (40%) and performance (40%).
+The AQA specification is followed, consisting of a listening exam (20%), two composition units (40%) and performance (40%).